 Reading a book after playing a plot-heavy game can give you more information about the game’s setting, characters, and overall story.
-These book series prove that fantastic game-to-book adaptions do exist.
+And we know of several book series that prove fantastic game-to-book adaptations do exist.

 Just when you thought the story of Halo couldn’t get any more epic, the book series’ retelling of the original story takes it to another level of excitement.